kgclemow/E04a-Sprites/README.md

 # E04a-Sprites
 This is an exercise to start playing with sprites and physics in Godot.

+The project excercise requires the making of nodes and child nodes (who are not selectable).
+The child nodes are falling sprite assets who I sized down, changed the physics of, and added a collision sibling.
+In the exercise, I also created static sprites with collision siblings which the falling sprites bounce off of along with the walls of the game.

 First, Fork and Clone this repository.
 Then open the Godot Project Manager and press Import.
 Navigate to the E04a-Sprites folder that GitHub Desktop created on your computer, and select the godot.project file.
 Press the Import & Edit button.

 You should now be seeing the 2D view of the project, with a large colorful rectangle around the viewport.
 There should also be a sprite of a man on the screen.
 If you run the project, he should fall to the bottom of the window and begin bouncing around.